 It’s actually a bit tricky to get this screenshot right, because ActiveHours requires that it displays both your name and the days worked.
 That means that capturing the “Earnings” screen in your Uber app won’t count, as it doesn’t display your name – you have to log into your partner account on the Uber website and capture your current payment statement for ActiveHours to accept it.
 As you can tell, the required info barely fits on my phone screen – and I have a rather large phone!
 You may need to take this screenshot on a computer, send it to yourself, and upload it through the app – which can be a bit of a hassle.
 Once you have that image, though, the process is super easy – simply select “Upload Timesheet” in the app, locate the file on your phone, and ActiveHours will verify it instantly.
 Then, you can cash out whatever amount is on your pay statement – up to $100 – straight to your bank account.

 DailyPay offers a similar service, but with a very different setup.
 With DailyPay, you’ll need to modify your DoorDash (or other) account so that your direct deposit goes straight to DailyPay.
 Then, DailyPay will do just that – pay you per day – by tracking how much you’ve earned through your DoorDash account.
-When you use DailyPay, they will cash you out for your entire daily earnings less their fee.
+When you use DailyPay, they will cash you out for your entire daily earnings.

 Unlike ActiveHours, DailyPay has a fixed fee structure.
 If you take a day off, you won’t be charged (nor will you receive a deposit).
 If you earn less than $150, Daily Pay charges a 99 cent transaction fee.
 And if your daily earnings are above $150, the fee goes up to $1.49.